 If you’re baking for business and you are very confused about social media i.e. opening pages, how to post and start getting an audience and even running ads – You can join.

-Once you sign up and pay for the online class; you have 45 days access to all class content (templates, videos and other material).
+Once you sign up and pay for the online class; you have 90 days access to all class content (templates, videos and other material).
 This is a Self-paced Online class with e-mail support for inquiries or to share assignments.
-If you cannot commit to joining the class and following up on the class videos in this period of time and completing assignments – PLEASE DO NOT JOIN THE CLASS.
+If you cannot commit to watching the class videos in the class, downloading the templates and completing assignments within the time period – PLEASE DO NOT JOIN THE CLASS.

 Once you pay and join the group; payment is non-refundable and it is your responsibility to watch the videos and complete all lessons posted.
 Once the class period is over; you will not have access to the videos and other class content unless you pay again for another 90 day access period.
 We offer discounts for former students looking to gain access in the online class again; just send us an e-mail with the request.